$0 North Carolina Adoption Quick-Start Checklist

 The Clerk of Superior Court process

-All adoptions in North Carolina are "special proceedings" heard by the Clerk of Superior Court, not a judge in open court.
+Adoption petitions are "special proceedings" before the Clerk of Superior Court.
+Contested TPR or placement issues may proceed in District Court.
 For stepparent adoption, the typical process is:

 1. Attorney preparation: Your attorney drafts the adoption petition (DSS-1800), gathers the consent or TPR decree, and assembles supporting documents.

-2. Filing: The petition is filed with the Clerk of Superior Court in the county where the petitioner or child resides.
+2. Filing: The petition is filed with the Clerk of Superior Court in the county where the petitioner resides, the child resides, or the placing child-placing agency is located.

 3. Report to the Court (DSS-1808): Unless waived, a report on the suitability of the adoption is submitted to the Clerk.
 In stepparent cases with a home study waiver, this report may be abbreviated or replaced with an affidavit.